d-smith/go-training/golang-training-day2.md

 in the channel.
 If there is no capacity, sender blocks.
 * When a channel is closed, sends on the channel will panic, recieves immediately unblock (check the receieve status to know if the channel was close - ok is false)
-* Channels and go routines are natural code constructs the have Fidelity to the interactions you'd typically diagram on the whiteboard.
+* Channels and go routines are natural code constructs the have fidelity to the interactions you'd typically diagram on the whiteboard.
 * Lots of concepts here - http://play.golang.org/p/KuMG3o_7-C Selects, default in select to 'peek' and know if the channel is still open, decoration of parameters to know